How To Set Guitar Goals For Quicker Results

 Any goal can be realistic.
 Well almost.
-As long as it scientifically possible.
+As long as it is scientifically possible.
 I mean you couldn’t bicycle to the moon.
 At least not yet anyway.
 And besides, even if it was possible, you probably wouldn’t last the journey.
 It would take too long.

 That is what I mean by realistic.
-You want your goal to be a little realistic to be able to achieve.
+You want your goal to be realistic to be able to achieve.
 Let’s face it, none of us are going to be the next Jimi Hendrix by practicing here and there.
 No way.
 We would have to put in massive dedication and commitment to the craft to get that good.
 If you have the time though, I believe you can do it.

 Can you get there in time?